Academic Requirements

 Policies & Procedures

 Dropping/withdrawing from a course: Students may withdraw from an individual course and receive a W for the course up until the 10th week of the semester.
-While there is no academic penalty, patterns of many W’s over time can affect academic progress and financial aid as well as have an effect on graduate school applications.
+While there is no academic penalty, patterns of many W’s over time can affect academic progress and financial aid and graduate school applications.

 Withdrawals after the deadline are appealed through the Arts & Sciences Scholastic Standing Committee.
 Further information can be found here: https://fas.camden.rutgers.edu/ccas-scholastic-standing-committee/